Jeff Thorne: Assistant coaching

 After graduation, Thorne became an assistant coach at his former high school under his father coaching during three state championship seasons.
 Thorne became offensive coordinator for Division III North Central College in 2002, the same year his father became head coach.
 He was a finalist for coordinator of the year in 2013 after his offense average over 45 points per game on route to a National Championship appearance.

 North Central

 After his father's retirement, Thorne was named head coach for the 2015 season.
 After the 2016 season, Thorne was named College Conference of Illinois & Wisconsin coach of the year and AFCA Region Coach of the Year.
 He was named D3football.com Coach of the Year after his 2019 National Championship.
 Thorne coached the 2019 Gagliardi Trophy winner Broc Rutter.

 Western Michigan

 On February 1, 2022, Thorne was named the offensive coordinator for Western Michigan under head coach Tim Lester.
 Under Thorne, the offense averaged 301.9 yards per game during the 2022 season, last in the MAC.
 Western Michigan finished the year 5-7, including 4-4 in conference, good for third place in the MAC West.
-Thorne, along with the rest of the coaching staff, was let go when Lester was fired on November 28.
+Thorne, along with most of the coaching staff, was let go when Lester was fired on November 28.